 - In the Metamor City podcast novel Making the Cut, this happens to Miriam after she's turned into a vampire.
 The vampires order her (which cannot be disobeyed) to not kill herself, do anything against them, lie to them, and she has to operate as a spy for them.
 They eliminate every possible option for rebellion/escape, or letting her Psi Collective people know what happened to her in any way.
 They miss one or two tiny loopholes, which she exploits for all they are worth in an attempt to save her allies.

 - The Jonathan Coulton song "Re: Your Brains" has this as its central premise, with the singer using office lingo while attempting to talk a (former) co-worker into allowing himself and the other zombies in to eat the survivors' brains.

-- Inverted with the Pack in Gargoyles.
+- Inverted with the Pack.
 When Coyote, a robot, offers various "upgrades" to the other members, Jackal and Hyena become Hollywood Cyborgs and Wolf becomes a Half-Human Hybrid.
 Dingo, the group's Only Sane Man, forgoes the transhumanism, takes a suit of Powered Armor, and would later make a Heel–Face Turn.
 Thing is, the guys that remain bad guys were always crazy.

 - Dingo himself is an inversion, as he only fully makes his Heel–Face Turn after himself becoming a transhuman by bonding with the nanotech AI Matrixnote .
 Matrix is also making a Heel–Face Turn as part of this process (Dingo and Goliath having convinced it not to initiate a Grey Goo scenario), and allows Dingo's consciousness to remain in the driver's seat, though it is able to speak to him.